Ji-Hwan Bae Player Props: Pirates vs. Padres

 - Bae is batting .239 with nine doubles, two home runs and 17 walks.

-- Bae has reached base via a hit in 35 games this season (of 67 played), and had multiple hits in 12 of those games.
+- Bae has picked up a hit in 35 of 67 games this season, with multiple hits 12 times.

-- In 67 games played this season, he has gone deep in only two of them.
+- In 67 games played this year, he has homered in only two of them.

-- Bae has had at least one RBI in 17.9% of his games this year (12 of 67), with two or more RBI six times (9.0%).
-He has also accounted for three or more of his team's runs in one contest.
+- Bae has picked up an RBI in 17.9% of his games this season, with more than one RBI in 9.0% of his games.
+He has also driven in three or more runs in one contest.

+- In 37.3% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (11.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.